shofetim/docker-skype/README.md

 4. Get the IP address.
    `ifconfig`

-5. Run skype with X forwarded to your normal dekstop `ssh -X docker@IP -p PORT skype` password will be docker.
+5. Run skype with X forwarded to your normal desktop `ssh -X docker@IP -p PORT skype` password will be docker.